At a Glance

 ✨Tip Number 2

 Network with professionals in the field of domestic abuse and stalking advocacy.
-Attend relevant workshops or seminars, as this can provide valuable insights and connections that may enhance your application and show your dedication to the cause.
+Attend relevant workshops or seminars to meet people who work in similar roles, as they can provide insights and potentially refer you to opportunities.

 ✨Tip Number 3

 Prepare for the interview by practising responses to common questions related to risk assessments and support planning.
-Being able to articulate your approach to managing a caseload will set you apart from other candidates.
+Being able to articulate your approach to managing a caseload will show your readiness for the role.

 ✨Tip Number 4

-Research Black Country Women’s Aid and their specific services.
-Understanding their mission and values will allow you to align your answers during the interview, showing that you're not just looking for any job, but are genuinely interested in contributing to their work.
+Research Black Country Women’s Aid and their services thoroughly.
+Knowing their mission, values, and the specific services they offer will allow you to tailor your conversation during the interview and show that you're genuinely interested in joining their team.

 We think you need these skills to ace Independent Stalking Advocacy Caseworker